The Opposite: Plot

-Elaine gets a raise at Pendant Publishing, which is merging with a Japanese conglomerate to avoid bankruptcy, and which is publishing Kramer's coffee table book.
+Elaine gets a raise at Pendant Publishing, which is merging with a Japanese conglomerate to avoid bankruptcy, and is going to publish Kramer's coffee table book.
 She has also reunited with her boyfriend Jake Jarmel.
 George remarks to Jerry in Monk's Café that every decision he has ever made has been wrong, and that his life is the exact opposite of what it should be.
 Jerry convinces him that "if every instinct you have is wrong, then the opposite would have to be right".
 George experiments with doing the complete opposite of what he would do normally.
 He orders the opposite of his normal lunch, and introduces himself to a beautiful woman who happens to order the same lunch, saying, "My name is George.
 I'm unemployed and I live with my parents."
 She is impressed and agrees to date him.

 Jerry loses a stand-up gig and five minutes later is asked to perform another one on the same night, for the same pay, prompting Kramer to call him "Even Steven".
 This causes Jerry to start noticing how everything always ends up turning out exactly the same for him as originally planned, never losing or gaining.
-George continues to do the Opposite on his date with Victoria.
+George continues to do the opposite on his date with Victoria.
 He stops shaving, yells at noisy cinema-goers, and declines to come up to her apartment.
 Elaine, upon hearing that Jake has been in an accident, buys some Jujyfruits from a theater concession stand before heading to the hospital.
 Jake takes extreme exception to her Jujyfruit detour and breaks up with her.